onehilltech/android-gatekeeper/README.md

 }
 ```

-## Built-in Activities

-### Login / New account
+## Login / New Account Activities

-Add the activities for login and creating a new account, if applicable, to
+Export the default activities for login and creating a new account, if applicable, to
 `AndroidManifest.xml`.

 ```xml